Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

 \subsection{The pictorial interpretation}

-As shown in \cite{VV}, the quiver Hecke algebra $R(\bd)$ is isomorphic to the diagram algebra introduced by Khovanov and Lauda in \cite{KL1}.
+As shown in \cite{VV}, the quiver Hecke algebra $R(\bd)$ is isomorphic to the diagram algebra introduced by Khovanov and Lauda in \cite{KL1} (modulo the mentioned small differences in signs).
 This result allows to turn rather involved computations in the convolution algebra into a beautiful diagram calculus.
 Motivated by these ideas, we present now a graphical calculus for the algebra $A$ where the split and merge maps from Proposition \ref{euler-int} are displayed as trivalent graphs.
 We will always read our diagrams from bottom to top.
 We represent

-\begin{itemize} \item the usual (vertical) algebra multiplication as vertical stacking of diagrams, \item horizontal multiplication as horizontal stacking of diagrams, \item the idempotent $e_{\bmuh}$ as a series of lines labeled with the parts of the vector composition or equivalently the blocks of the residue sequence,
+\begin{itemize} \item the usual (vertical) algebra multiplication as vertical stacking of diagrams, \item horizontal multiplication as horizontal stacking of diagrams, \item the idempotent $e_{\bmuh}$ as a series of lines labeled with the parts of the vector composition or equivalently the blocks of the residue sequence \eqref{res},

 \item the morphism $(\bc,\bd)\linj (\bc+\bd)$ as a joining of two strands $\bc,\bd$,

 \item the morphism $(\bc+\bd)\linj (\bc,\bd)$ as its mirror image,

 \item multiplication by a polynomial is displayed by putting a box containing the polynomial. \end{itemize}